Thrice: Musical style, influences and legacy

 According to Kensrue, Thrice's initial sound was a mix of "punk rock and little bits of metal guitar tied together with a hardcore sensibility", drawing from a number of bands including Minor Threat and Iron Maiden.
-Over time, the band incorporated a variety of other influences, including Miles Davis, Isis, Hot Snakes, No Knife, Pixies, Jimmy Smith, Thelonious Monk, and Radiohead.
+Over time, the band incorporated a variety of other influences, including Orchid, Saves the Day, Refused, the Dillinger Escape Plan, Metallica, Cave In, Botch, Unwound, Cloudkicker, Kowloon Walled City, Pearl Jam, Bad Religion, Stevie Wonder, Beastie Boys, Jawbreaker, Sunny Day Real Estate, Fugazi, La Dispute, Mewithoutyou, Miles Davis, Isis, Hot Snakes, No Knife, Pixies, Jimmy Smith, Thelonious Monk, and Radiohead.

-Nothing More lead vocalist Jonny Hawkins cites Thrice as an influence.
+Thrice have been named as a major influence to many hardcore punk, post hardcore, melodic hardcore, and metalcore bands.
+Architect's lead vocalist Sam Carter cited Thrice's Vheissu as an influence on their early sound, and mentions Thrice being one of his favorite bands.
+They have also been cited as an influence by My Chemical Romance, the Red Jumpsuit Apparatus, Underoath, Fightstar, Scary Kids Scaring Kids, Trivium and Holding Absence.